ilyashiyane/Diary-Manager/README.md

-My first project MyDiary is coming soon , is in constryction
+My first project, MyDiary, is coming soon and is under construction, with the main goal of learning Python.